martinschorb/volumealign/docs/usage.md

 There, ***paste it into the text box*** after **Use this Match Trial as compute parameters:**.

+#### Compute the matches for all tilepairs

-These parameters will then be used for the search of all the tiles.
+The parameters you just defined for the template tile pair will be used for all the tiles in the stack.

 With the known number of tile pairs and the estimated run time for each pair from the trial, the necessary compute resources for the stack are predicted and can be checked in **Compute settings**.

 ![comp_set](img/webui_comp_set.png "VolumeAlign WebUI pointmatch compute settings")

 Launching the computation will request the selected resources on the cluster and then launch a Spark instance on the allocated compute nodes that distributes and manages the parallel computation of the point matches.
-You will receive an email once the computation is done.
-It will tell you that the computation was `CANCELLED` but this only means that the resource allocation has been ended after successful computation of the matches.
+You will receive an email once the computation starts (after allocation of the resources) and when it is done.
+It will tell you that the computation was `COMPLETED` if successful and give you error descriptions otherwise.
 If you get a message referring to a `TIMEOUT`, you have to re-run the computation with more generous resource settings.

 ## Solve Positions